nhwivo/nhwivo.github.io/docs/my-projects/process_MSA.md

 #### Checking the resulting cleaned subset
 Before the cleaning was done, the 2nd sequence in the un-processed file, *L0000444_LEP31542_Noctuidae_Lymantriinae_Spilosoma_lubricipeda*, has 2 flanking regions that contained sequence data (compared to the gaps in the reference genome BMORI).
-These 2 regions were later compared with the output from the section above to ensure the script worked sucessfully on this subset.
+These 2 regions were later compared with the output from the section above to ensure the script worked successfully on this subset.

 ```bash